 This is one long building with the accommodation and kitchen common area joined.

 The views from sitting in the kitchen are beautiful.
-They have outdoor BBQs here so bring those steaks on the first night.
+They have outdoor BBQs here so bring those steaks on the first night of the Three Capes Track.

 Day Two – Munro Hut